 Bern is currently the Medical Director of Operational Centre Amsterdam, MSF.

-Emil Kazounis, Clinical Trial Manager and interim Project Manager
+Emil Kazounis, Project Lead and Clinical Trial Manager

 Emil studied medical nutrition and public health and has seven years' experience in clinical research in the UK NHS.